Getting Started with the Cycles MCP Server

 cycles_reserve | Reserve budget before a costly operation.
 Returns a reservation ID and decision |

 cycles_commit | Commit actual usage after an operation completes.
-Finalizes the charge |
+Records actual usage against the budget |

 cycles_release | Release a reservation without committing.
 Returns budget to the pool |